JCU-CP3402/cp3402-2021-a2-cp3402-2021-team03/CP3402G3/theme/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to your taste.

 == Privacy ==
-Twenty Twenty-One uses LocalStorage to save the setting when Dark Mode support is turned on or off.
+G3 uses LocalStorage to save the setting when Dark Mode support is turned on or off.
 LocalStorage is necessary for the setting to work and is only used when a user clicks on the Dark Mode button.
 No data is saved in the database or transferred.